Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

-The stock of Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) has increased by 41.74 when compared to last closing price of 1.15.Despite this, the company has seen a gain of 40.52% in its stock price over the last five trading days.
+Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) has experienced a rise in its stock price by 8.72 compared to its previous closing price of 2.18.
+However, the company has seen a gain of 97.50% in its stock price over the last five trading days.

 Is It Worth Investing in Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) Right Now?